-Each of the four major brands (Samsung, LG, KitchenAid and Whirlpool) recommend a normal operating temperature of between 55F (13C) and 110F (43C).
+All four major brands (Samsung, LG, KitchenAid, and Whirlpool) recommend a normal operating temperature range of between 55F (13C) and 110F (43C).

 Why is that?

-Inside your house, the outside air is normally a cool 70 degrees or so.
-But in a non-insulated garage, the temperatures can fluctuate wildly, depending on the season.
-If you live up north, it can easily get cold enough where the compressor never turns on.
+Inside your house, the outside air is usually a cool 70 degrees or so.
+But without garage door insulation, the temperatures can fluctuate wildly, depending on the season.
+If you live up north, it can easily get cold enough that the compressor never turns on.

-You’ll normally fall in one of two camps:
+Most people fall into one of two camps:

 My garage gets really hot in the summer